I own a home or business nearby

 What could happen to my neighbourhood?

-With BRT, neighbourhoods along the corridors will be connected to the rest of the city by fast, comfortable, reliable public transit.
-In line with the City’s focus on building communities – as outlined in the London Plan – areas along BRT routes are envisioned as vibrant, mixed-use neighbourhoods that are more walkable than before.
+Neighbourhoods along the corridors will be connected to the rest of the city by fast, comfortable, reliable public transit.
+In line with the City’s focus on building communities – as outlined in the London Plan – areas along rapid transit routes are envisioned as vibrant, mixed-use neighbourhoods that are more walkable than before.
 The plan includes revitalizing and beautifying sidewalks and streetscapes.
 Stops can be customized with elements of the unique character of each neighbourhood.
 Bike parking and accessible platforms will make stops safer and easier for commuting, complemented by public art, planters, trees and street furniture where appropriate.

-How your neighbourhood looks now will influence how it evolves with BRT.
+How your neighbourhood looks now will influence how it evolves with rapid transit.
 Some areas will remain mostly residential with some small shops and businesses.
-If you live downtown or in one of the planned Transit Villages at the end of each BRT line, you will probably see more of the type of mixed-use development envisioned in the London Plan – including the greater density and height that’s going to help the City grow inward and upward.
-This type of development is already happening along the approved BRT routes, much as it has in other similar-sized cities that have implemented rapid transit.
+If you live downtown or in one of the planned Transit Villages, you will probably see more of the type of mixed-use development envisioned in the London Plan – including the greater density and height that’s going to help the City grow inward and upward.
+This type of development is already happening along planned rapid transit routes, much as it has in other similar-sized cities that have implemented rapid transit.

 Because it inspires city-building along its corridors, rapid transit is known to increase land value.
 Research shows changes are generally positive as land becomes more desirable in its existing form, or is redeveloped into higher density uses.